SS Lima Maru

 Lima Maru was a 6,989-ton Japanese troop transport during World War II, which sank on 8 February 1944 with great loss of life.

-The Lima Maru was built in 1920 by the Mitsubishi Zosen Kaisha in Nagasaki for the Nippon Yusen shipping company.
+Lima Maru was built in 1920 by the Mitsubishi Zosen Kaisha (Mitsubishi Shipyard & Machinery Works) in Nagasaki for the Nippon Yusen shipping company.
+After she was completed in 1920 (Taisho 9), she played an active role as the main cargo ship of Nippon Yusen for European routes.